cepek/sandbox-gama/MAINTAINING.md

 is highly recommended, ```NEWS``` are generally more interesting to users rather than ChangeLog, which is of interest mainly to developpers.

-### Builds on WSL

-This section is given with no guarantee, GNU Gama is not tested on Windows Subsystem Linux.
-It seems that on WSL you need to install

-    sudo apt install automake
-    sudo apt install build-essential

-and it seems that you also need to explicitly enable build with local copy of expat parser

-    ./autogen
-    ./configure --enable-expat_1_1  --enable-extra-tests

-    make check    # build all and run all tests including the extra tests

 ### Distributing the new release
 #### Gnulib gnupload